List of typhoons in the Mariana Islands

-Typhoon Karen, the most powerful tropical cyclone to ever impact Guam.
+Typhoon Bavi, the most powerful tropical cyclone on record to hit the Mariana Islands.

-Guam is an island territory of the United States, located in the Northwest Pacific Ocean, and is part of the Mariana Islands.
-Guam lies in the path of typhoons and it is common for the island to be threatened by tropical depressions and storms, and occasional typhoons during the wet season.
+The Mariana Islands are an archipelago located in the Northwest Pacific Ocean consisting of two territories of the United States: the Northern Mariana Islands and Guam.
+The Mariana Islands lie in the path of typhoons and it is common for the islands to be threatened by tropical depressions, storms, and occasional typhoons during the wet season.
 The highest risk of typhoons is from August through November.
 They can, however, occur year-round.
-This is a list of typhoons that caused deaths, injuries and/or damage on Guam.
+This is a list of typhoons that caused deaths, injuries and/or damage on the Mariana Islands.

-Typhoons are monitored by the United States Joint Typhoon Warning Center and due to the potential damage typhoons can cause, the tropical cyclones are concerns towards civilian and military communities on the island.
-Some of the typhoons that had significantly impacted Guam between 1945 and 2000 were Typhoon Karen of 1962, Pamela of 1976, Omar of 1992, and Paka of 1997.
+Typhoons are monitored by the United States Joint Typhoon Warning Center and due to the potential damage typhoons can cause, the tropical cyclones are concerns towards civilian and military communities on the islands.
+Some of the typhoons that have significantly impacted the islands since 1945 are Typhoon Karen of 1962, Pamela of 1976, Omar of 1992, Paka of 1997, Yutu of 2018, Mawar of 2023, and Sinlaku and Bavi of 2026.

-Background
+Background and Climatology

-Guam is the southernmost island of the Mariana Islands and an overseas territory of the United States.
-Being in the Northwest Pacific Ocean, the island is often threatened by typhoons in a year-round basis.
-In preparations for the storms, the island may be put under Tropical Cyclone Condition of Readiness, instructing residents towards safety based on the severity of the storm.
+The Mariana Islands are overseas territories of the United States.
+Being in the Northwest Pacific Ocean, the islands are often threatened by typhoons in a year-round basis.
+In preparations for the storms, the islands may be put under Tropical Cyclone Condition of Readiness, instructing residents towards safety based on the severity of the storm.
 The Joint Typhoon Warning Center monitors the basin, and issues warnings on significant tropical cyclones for the United States Government, assigning them two-digit TC numbers (with suffix "W").
 These warnings use a 1-minute sustained wind speed and can be compared to the Saffir–Simpson hurricane wind scale; however, the JTWC uses their own scale for intensity classifications in this basin.
 The United States' Joint Typhoon Warning Center (JTWC) unofficially classifies typhoons with wind speeds of at least 130 kn—the equivalent of a strong Category 4 storm on the Saffir–Simpson scale—as super typhoons.

 Tropical cyclogenesis in the West Pacific commences over the summer monsoon trough.
 The trough peaks on October, before being dominated by winter trade winds by December.
-Guam is located east of the primary area for development.
+The islands are located east of the primary area for development.